 Don’t have fresh blueberries on hand, then frozen will work, you don’t need to thaw them first, just add them frozen.

 We were amazed at how the zest from one lime could make plain old blueberry cobbler into amazing blueberry cobbler.
-The topping was not as cakey or doughy as some cobblers, but almost like a scone on top.
+The topping was not as caky or doughy as some cobblers, but almost like a scone on top.
 We all loved this variation.
-For other recipes with lime zest check out this Fruit Salad, or this granola.
+For other recipes with lime zest check out this fruit salad, or granola.

-Looking for other berry desserts to make, you might want to try some of these:
+Looking for more berry desserts to make, you might like some of these:

 Lime Coconut Blueberry Cobbler